 If you have a persistent cough, chills, fever, and fatigue, you may have pneumonia.
-Dr. Aman Dalal at Arizona Infectious Disease in Peoria, Arizona, provides comprehensive care for lung infections like pneumonia.
+Dr. Aman Dalal at Arizona Infectious Disease in Scottsdale, Arizona, provides comprehensive care for lung infections like pneumonia.
 For relief from pneumonia and to get you back to your regular activities, call the office to make an appointment or book online.

 Pneumonia is an inflammatory infection that affects the inflames the air sacs in one or both of your lungs.
 The sacs typically fill with fluid or pus, which may cause trouble breathing, a wet cough, and pain.

 Pneumonia can be life-threatening, so it’s imperative to see Dr. Dalal for diagnosis and treatment.

 Symptoms of pneumonia can be mild, moderate, or severe.
 Common symptoms include: